Websites got smarter. Your bot needs to get smarter too. That's where puppeteer-humanize comes in.

-Problem: Websites are getting smarter.
-They can spot bots through instant typing, perfect accuracy, and mechanical movements.
+Problem: Websites deploy sophisticated UBA systems that detect bots through instant typing, perfect accuracy, and mechanical timing patterns.

 npm init -y